 A formal graduation ceremony is conducted at least once a year.
 Participants include all eligible graduates.
-Please note that graduation ceremonies are currently suspended and will resume when the Centers for Disease Control CDC determine that it is safe to participate in large indoor gatherings.

 VOTER REGISTRATION REQUIREMENTS

 In order to vote in a California election, you must complete a Voter Registration Form.

 - If you are a citizen of the United States; - If you are at least 18 years of age (or will be by the date of the next election); - Are not in prison or on parole for a felony conviction.